 Sharing knowledge with anyone who wants to learn

 You cannot really understand my perspective on [email protected] unless you understand Manorama Bhatt, my grandmother.
-Ma inspires me every day; I think about her a lot.
-I’m in awe of her determination, her kindness and gentleness.
+Ma inspires me every day; I think about her constantly.
+I am in awe of her determination, her kindness and gentleness.
 Ma and my grandfather Jayantkumar Bhatt raised me because my mother was ill when I was a baby.
 I am what I am because of them.

-Ma was born in 1908 in a small town called Amreli in Gujarat in Western India.
-She married my grandfather when she was 10-years-old and he was 16, though they did not live together as a couple until later.
-She lived until she was 98.
-Ma’s dad was a school teacher, so she and her sister went to school every day, unlike most girls in India at that time.
+Manorama Bhatt, or Ma to her grandchildren, was born in 1908 in a small town called Amreli in Gujarat in western India.
+She married my grandfather when she was ten years old and he was sixteen, though they did not live together as a couple until later.
+She lived until she was ninety-eight.
+Ma’s dad was a schoolteacher, so she and her sister went to school every day, unlike most girls in India at the time.
 They were the only girls in a class filled with boys.

 ‘Maybe I can go with you to study as well?’
 Ma suggested.

 ‘I’d love to take you,’ Dada said, ‘but my scholarship’s a pittance, we can’t afford it.’

 ‘What if I get one too?’
 A look of steely determination crossed Ma’s face.

 ‘How are you going to get a scholarship?’
 Dada wanted Ma to join him, but he knew their financial resources would not stretch far enough for them both to study in the United Kingdom.

 ‘I’ll go to the King’s palace and ask the Prime Minister to give me one.’
 In Ma’s mind, the matter was closed.
 She was on her way.